-- Do not step out of the car unless asked to do so by the police officer. - Keep hands on the steering wheel while the office approaches the car.
-Passengers must also keep their hands in plain view. - The officer will state the reason for stopping the vehicle. - The officer will ask the driver for his/her driver's license and car registration and may ask for proof of insurance.

-- If speeding, the officer will issue a ticket and explain what must be done afterwards, such as pay a fine or appear in court.
-The officer may also simply give a verbal warning. - DO NOT attempt to bribe the officer with money.
+- Do not step out of the car unless asked to do so by the police officer. - Keep your hands on the steering wheel while the officer approaches the car.
+Passengers must also keep their hands in plain view. - The officer will state the reason for stopping the vehicle. - The officer will ask the driver for his/her driver's license and car registration and may ask for proof of insurance. - If speeding, the officer will issue a ticket and explain what must be done afterward, such as paying a fine or appearing in court.
+The officer may also simply give a verbal warning. - DO NOT attempt to bribe the officer to avoid a citation.